YoshikuniJujo/typecheck-plugin-nat-simple/README.md

 {-# OPTIONS_GHC -fplugin=Plugin.TypeCheck.Nat.Simple #-}
 ```

-Add it to top of the code, then type check success.
+Add it to top of the code, then type check succeed.

 ## more example